-In Guyana, the United Nations System works with a range of partners to deliver the UN Caribbean Multi-country Sustainable Development Framework (MSDF), initiated in 2017 and due to end in 2021.
+In Guyana, the United Nations System works with a range of partners to deliver the UN Caribbean Multi-Country Sustainable Development Framework (MSDCF) 2022-2026.
 The work of UN Agencies, Funds, and Programmes active in Guyana (the UN Country Team) is organised in four pillars:

 Across the four pillars, the UN works with national institutions and stakeholders to leave no one behind and promote gender equality.

 The UN Country Team works together to ensure the delivery of tangible results in support of Guyana’s development agenda.
 Guyana published its Voluntary National Review of progress against the SDGs in 2019.
 The country has an SDG Global rank of 104 out of 156.
 The UN System has helped Guyana achieve a number of development milestones.